yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 Use heroku addons:docs heroku-redis to view documentation
 ```

-Once add-on provisioning is done, the info command (replacing the add-on name with your own) would show the following output:
+Once add-on provisioning is done, the info command (replacing the add-on name with your own) will show the following output:
 ```{.copyWrapper}
 heroku addons:info redis-infinite-35445
 ```